 Improving the quality of life in downtown Knoxville

-Captain Sammy Shaffer is the Commanding Officer of the recently created Central District in the Knoxville Police Department and a graduate of the 2023 inaugural cohort of The University of Chicago Crime Lab’s Policing Leadership Academy (PLA).
-Our Crime Lab team chatted with Captain Shaffer to hear more about how his experience with the PLA has shaped his work at his home department.
+Captain Sammy Shaffer is the Commanding Officer in the Knoxville Police Department and a graduate of the 2023 inaugural cohort of Crime Lab’s Policing Leadership Academy.
+Our Crime Lab team chatted with Captain Shaffer to hear more about how his experience with the academy has shaped his work at his home department.

 This interview has been lightly edited for clarity and length.